 - If the victim had suffered great bodily injury from the action of the defendant.

 Furthermore, beside the felony or misdemeanor punishment, the defendant could face a restraining order to prevent he/she from making any contact with the victim, up to ten year, depending the facts of the case.
+Immigration consequences

 Corporal injury offense could be a felony crime in California, and the punishment could be severe.
 In addition of the imprisonment or the fine, if the person who committed the corporal injury against his/her intimate partner is not a us citizen, she/he could face some immigration consequences, as deportation.
 Corporal injury is a crime that is called deportable crime under federal immigration law, if you are authorized to stay in the country and you face a domestic violence conviction, you may face deportation proceedings.
 Thus, if you were charged with domestic battery, you should contact an attorney promptly and San Diego Criminal Attorney could help you to build a strong defense for your case.

-Cruel or Inhuman Punishment
+Cruel Or Inhuman Punishment

 Even though “cruel or inhuman”is a key part of the legal definition of child abuse, interestingly enough, it is not defined in Penal Code 273d PC.